How to Organize Baking Supplies in Your Kitchen

 Our kitchen did come with these great slide-outs in the base cabinets.
 The problem?
 They were installed too high for my tall containers to fit.
 So Peter moved them down a few inches for me about a year ago.
 And now it’s amazing!

 When you organize baking supplies, I strongly urge you to consider slide-outs if you don’t have them already!
 You would ideally have 2 slide-outs on each side- one above and one below, but one on each side will work.
-Check out these slide-outs from Wayfair.
+Check out these slide-outs.

 Now look what we can do:

 That’s right!
 We can pull the slider, scoop the brown sugar and dump it right into the bowl sitting on the counter above this!
 If you have toddlers you’re going to want to put a child lock on this cabinet.